No Night So Long (song)

 "No Night So Long" is the title track of a 1980 album by Dionne Warwick, written by Richard Kerr and Will Jennings and produced by Steve Buckingham.
-"No Night So Long" peaked at No.23 on the Billboard Hot 100 and spent three weeks at No.1 on the adult contemporary chart.
+"No Night So Long" peaked at number 23 on the Billboard Hot 100, number 19 on Hot Soul Singles and spent three weeks at number 1 on the Adult Contemporary chart.
 It was Warwick's third number one on the AC chart.